ticky/ruby-emoji-regex/README.md

 ## Usage

-`emoji_regex` provides three regular expressions:
+`emoji_regex` provides these regular expressions:

 * `EmojiRegex::RGIEmoji` is the regex you most likely want.
 It matches all emoji recommended for general interchange, as defined by [the Unicode standard's `RGI_Emoji` property](https://unicode.org/reports/tr51/#def_rgi_set).
+In a future version, this regular expression will be renamed to `EmojiRegex::Regex` and all other regexes removed.

-* `EmojiRegex::Regex` is deprecated, and will be replaced by `RGIEmoji` in a future major version.
+* `EmojiRegex::Regex` is deprecated, and will be replaced with `RGIEmoji` in a future major version.
 It matches emoji which present as emoji by default, and those which present as emoji when combined with `U+FE0F VARIATION SELECTOR-16`.

-* `EmojiRegex::Text` matches emoji which present as text by default (regardless of variation selector), as well as those which present as emoji by default.
+* `EmojiRegex::Text` is deprecated, and will be removed in a future major version.
+It matches emoji which present as text by default (regardless of variation selector), as well as those which present as emoji by default.

 ### RGI vs Emoji vs Text Presentation